-Rates from 1.4.2023 1.4.2022
+Rates from 1.4.2024 1.4.2023

-Main rate (all profits) N/A 19%

-Main rate (profits above £250,000) 25% N/A
+Main rate (profits above £250,000) 25% 25%

-Small profits rate (profits up to £50,000) 19% N/A
+Small profits rate (profits up to £5) 0,000) 19% 19%

-Marginal relief band (MRB) £5 0k - £250k N/A
+Marginal relief band (MRB) £50k - £250k £50k - £250k

-Fraction in MRB 3/200 N/A
+Marginal relief fraction 3/200 3/200

-Effective marginal rate 26.5% N/A
+Effective marginal rate 26.5% 26.5%

-Meteo

-- From 1 April 2023, where profits are £250,000 or more, all of the company's profits are taxed at 25%. - 2.
-Where profits are between £50,000 and £250,000, 'marginal relief' reduces the average rate to somewhere between 19% and 25%.
-The effect of this calculation is that the first £50,000 of profits are taxed at 19% and the balance at 26.5%. - 3.
-These limits are split between the number of 'associated companies', which are (broadly) companies under common control plus any company exercising that control (subject to exceptions). - 4.
+- 1. Where profits are £250,000 or more, all of the company's profits are taxed at 25% - 2.
+Where profits are between £50,000 and £250,000, 'marginal relief' reduces the average rate of tax to somewhere between 19% and 25%.
+The effect of this calculation is that the first £50,000 of profits are taxed at 19% and the balance at 26.5% - 3.
+These limits are split between the number of 'associated companies'. which are (broadly) companies under common control plus any company exercising that control (subject to exceptions). - 4.
 Unless there is no substantial commercial interdependence between the companies, holdings of certain 'associates' (e.g. spouse, parents, siblings and children) may be attributed to an individual.
 The "substantial commercial interdependence" test considers financial, economic and organisational ties between the companies. - 5.
-Most companies must pay their Corporation Tax within nine months and a day after the end of the accounting period. - 6.
-Large companies or groups generally make four quarterly payments on account of Corporation Tax, starting in either the third or seventh month after the start of a 12-month accounting period, depending on level of profits.
+Most companies must pay their Corporation Tax by nine months and one day after the end of the accounting period. - 6.
+Large companies or groups generally make four guarterly payments on account of Corporation Tax, starting in either the third or seventh month after the start of a 12-month accounting period, depending on level of profits.
 Interest runs on any underpayments until final settlement of the period's liability. - 7.
 All companies must file Corporation Tax returns online within 12 months of the end of the accounting period.